Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ![adfDebugPipelineRun](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adfDebugPipelineRun.png)

-Rerun cell 16 and 19 in the `autoloadersp` notebook
+Rerun cell 16 (if not already streaming) and 19 in the `autoloadersp` notebook

-Make sure rows 4 and 5 of the code are uncommented so that the upsertToDelta function runs
+Make sure rows 4 and 5 of the code are uncommented so that the upsertToDelta function runs for updates

 ![adbcell16again](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbcell16again.png)